fsabre/DenseEdia-Progressive/README.md

 # DenseEdia - Progressive

+One more DenseEdia, one step at a time.

 I'm tired of coding this project again and again just to drop it.
 So this time, it will be done bit by bit, following what I need.
 I WON'T FEAR NEITHER THE REFACTORING NOR THE BREAKING CHANGES.
 And maybe I'll be in peace once again.

 ## What is DenseEdia ?